gerrowadat/shite/sheet/README.md

 # Print the last 5 populated rows of a worksheet
 sheet tail SpReAdShEeTiDfRoMUrL 'myworksheet' 5

+# List the worksheets in the specified sheet
+sheet ls SpReAdShEeTiDfRoMUrL
 ```

 See `sheet help get` for flags, you'll need a client secret file, per the docs.